JonathanGurkan/NOID/README.md

         -  You can go to a secret test room with `Y`
         -  You can instantly make your HP go to 1 with `L`
         -  You can kill all enemies instantly with `K`
-    - Around the game there are secret entrances that lead to different parts of the gam
+    - Around the game there are secret entrances that lead to different parts of the game

 ## Scheme of the game development